 Process

-To ensure these principles are met, the development of the Grenfell Memory Project will proceed in three phases:
+The development of the Grenfell Memory Project will take place in three phases.

-This phase involved working closely with ADR claimants (close family of the deceased, survivors, residents of the Grenfell Walkways, and other claimants) to co-design the Memory Project in alignment with their needs, interests, and aspirations.
-The feedback received is being analysed by Verve, a specialist agency, and a pre-consultation engagement report is expected soon.
+During this phase, we worked closely with ADR claimants - close family of the deceased, survivors, residents of the Grenfell Walkways, and other claimants - to co‑design the foundations of the Memory Project.
+Their feedback was independently analysed by Verve, a specialist research agency.

 - More about the pre-consultation engagement phase